DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

 ### Pre Vars

-This stage currently has one purpose at this point which is to generate a terraform var.
+This stage generates a terraform var, grabs merge request labels, checks for changes from master to determine what packages have changes, and validates the oscal-component.yaml.

 ### Smoke Tests

-For fast feedback testing, an ephemeral in cluster pipeline is created using [`k3d`](https://k3d.io) that lives for the lifetime of the gitlab ci job.
+For fast feedback testing, an ephemeral in cluster pipeline is created using [`k3d`](https://k3d.io) that lives for the lifetime of the gitlab ci job (max 1 hour).
 Within that cluster, BigBang is deployed, and an initial set of smoke tests are performed against the deployment to ensure basic conformance.

 This stage verifies several easy to check assumptions such as: